-Many candidates enter the profession with a degree accredited by the Royal Institution of Chartered Surveyors (RICS).
+You'll usually need a professional qualification or a relevant degree, accredited by the Royal Institution of Chartered Surveyors (RICS).
 Relevant subjects include:

 - Dealing with grant and subsidy applications